William Dawes: Role in Boston's militia

 On April 8, 1768, Dawes was elected as a member of the Ancient and Honorable Artillery Company of Massachusetts.
 He was appointed as the company's second sergeant in 1770.
 When the company was revived in 1786, after becoming dormant during the American Revolution, he was appointed as the Company clerk.
 His father, William Dawes Sr., was also a member of the company.
 It is likely that in September 1774, Dawes was instrumental in helping Boston's militia artillery company secure its four small cannons from being confiscated by the British.
 The Massachusetts Provincial Congress certainly sent word to him in February 1775 that it was time to move two of those weapons out of Boston.

 On another occasion, Dawes and some others stole two cannons which were in a building that was under guard by a British grenadier at the time.
-They sneaked the cannons out through a window in the back of the building then hid them in a woodbox in a schoolhouse next door for retrieval later.
+They snuck the cannons out through a window in the back of the building then hid them in a woodbox in a schoolhouse next door for retrieval later.
 Upon discovery of the loss, the British authorities closely questioned the schoolmaster, who coolly denied any knowledge of the affair, while keeping his feet casually propped up on the woodbox.
 Dawes hurt his wrist in the escapade, and some days later, went to a fellow member of the Sons of Liberty, Dr. Joseph Warren, for treatment.
 Warren asked Dawes how he hurt himself.
 Dawes demurred, and Warren (who probably knew about the cannon incident) wisely responded by saying that it was best that he did not know.